-What is There to Do on Woolacombe beach holidays?
+What is There to Do on a Woolacombe bay holiday?

-• Walk to the beach from your holiday accommodation Woolacombe.
+• Walk around Woolacombe down to the beach from your holiday accommodation Woolacombe.

 • Sunbathe and build sandcastles on the golden sand.